-To obtain a Florida real estate sales associate license, the Department of Business and Professional Regulations (DBPR) requires that an applicant must:
+An entry-level real estate agent in Florida is called a "sales associate."
+You must have a Florida real estate sales associate license issued by the Department of Business and Professional Regulations (DBPR) to conduct real estate business.
+The DBPR requires that an applicant must:

-You can find additional information on how to apply for a real estate sales associate license here.
+You can find additional information on how to apply for a real estate sales associate license at MyFloridaLicense.com.

 Sales associate candidates must apply to the DBPR before they will be permitted to schedule the state licensing exam with Pearson VUE, the state's licensing exam proctor.
 Applying for the sales associate license will be done through the DBPR's myfloridalicense.com website or by mailing in a paper application.
 For online applications, you will need to first create an account to use the DBPR Online Services:

-Applying for the sales associate license will cost $89.
+Applying for the Florida real estate sales associate license will cost $89.
 After submitting the application, the DBPR will notify Pearson VUE once the application has been approved.
-Pearson VUE will then send an authorization letter to the sales associate candidate notifying him or her that they qualify to take the state licensing exam.
+Pearson VUE will then send an authorization letter to the sales associate candidate notifying them that they qualify to take the state licensing exam.
 The FREC 1 pre-licensure course completion certificate will be presented at the license exam testing center and not at the time of applying for the sales associate license.

 You may have your fingerprints electronically filed either before or after you submit your license application.

 Fingerprinting must be done through the Florida Department of Law Enforcement's LiveScan Program.
 You can find a LiveScan location on the FDLE's web site.
-There are locations throughout the state and each may have its own set of fees you will have to pay.
-It is recommended that you call your selected location to check on available hours and fee requirements.
+There are locations throughout the state.
+It is recommended that you call your selected location to check on available hours and fees.

 The FDLE's background check results are only valid for six months.
-If you don't apply for the sales associate license before the results expire, then you will need to have your fingerprints filed again by a LiveScan vendor.
+If you do not apply for the sales associate license before the results expire, then you will need to have your fingerprints filed again by a LiveScan vendor.

-After you receive an authorization letter from Pearson VUE that you qualify for the sales associate licensing exam, you may contact them at 1-888-204-6289 to schedule the exam.
-You may also schedule from their website, pearsonvue.com
+After you receive an authorization letter from Pearson VUE that you qualify for a sales associate licensing exam, you may contact them at 1-888-204-6289 to schedule your real estate exam.
+You may also schedule your exam from their website, pearsonvue.com

 At registration you will be asked for the candidate information number listed on the authorization letter.
 There are testing centers in many areas of the state (e.g., Orlando, Jacksonville, Coral Gables, and Lakeland to name a few).
 The real estate sales associate exam will cost $31.50.